Bratipah/monty/README.md

 ---
 The code is compiled using a gcc compiler thus, it should be installed in your computer.
 To install GCC in your system:

-|$ sudo apt update && sudo apt upgrade -y
+> $ sudo apt update && sudo apt upgrade -y
-|$ sudo apt install build-essential
+> $ sudo apt install build-essential
-|$ sudo apt install manpages-dev
+> $ sudo apt install manpages-dev

+To check if it is installed:

+> $gcc --version

+.
+Clone this repository on your local machine

+> git clone git@github.com:Bratipah/monty.git

+.
+Compile the code with

+> $ gcc -Wall -Werror -Wextra -pedantic -std=c90 *.c -o monty\

+Any output is printed on stdout and any error message is printed on stderr